mainawycliffe/graphql-validators/README.md

-# graphql-validators
+# GraphQL Typescript Input Validators Generator

-Generator GraphQL Validations from GraphQL Schema [Early WIP]
+The idea behind this is simple, take a GraphQL Schema and generate Typescript validators that can be applied in the frontend and backend to validate user input.